How to Train a Reliable Stay

 • Practicing while another dog walks past

 One exercise I like for advanced training is rolling a ball under dogs in a stand stay or bouncing a ball over dogs in a down stay.
 A well-trained dog isn’t staying out of fear of correction—they’re staying because they understand the behavior.
 You can see this in the dog’s body language.
-We play games in our advanced classes that involve bouncing a ball over dogs and much more.
+We play games in our advanced classes that involve bouncing a ball over dogs and more.
 The dogs conquer these challenges and have been trained through patience, play, and positive reinforcement.

 5. Train in Different Locations